Music Lessons: Child Protection Policy

 I will respect the confidentiality of all personal information imparted to me, except where this affects the right of children to be protected from harm.

 Any physical contact with pupils is open to misinterpretation.
-I am extremely aware of the boundaries of appropriate and inappropriate touch and avoid using any physical contact unless absolutely necessary (eg if a child is taken ill during a lesson).
-I have been DBS checked.
+I am extremely aware of the boundaries of appropriate and inappropriate touch and avoid using any physical contact unless absolutely necessary (eg if a child is taken ill during a lesson, or to demonstrate good vibrato practice on the violin).

 Parents are always encouraged to sit in on their child’s lesson, and a sofa is provided for them to do so.
 I teach in a room at the front of my house and keep blinds and curtains open at all times.
 Parents are provided with information on who else might be in the house while lessons are taking place, but children will never be left alone.
 Toilet facilities are provided for children and adults alike; but I will never accompany a child to the toilet.